MartinPavic/Komunalko/README.md

 ## Setup husky

-`husky install`
+`npx husky install`

 ## How to commit with commitizen

 https://commitizen-tools.github.io/commitizen/

-With Command line:
+With commandline:

 `npx cz`